 In order to administer the fund, the City must create a local Community Preservation Committee (or "CPC"), which was created in February 2017 under Article LI, Section 2-289 of the City Code.
 The Committee includes appointments from the Community Development Board, Parks Commission, Conservation Commission, Historical Commission and the Pittsfield Housing Authority, as well as four "at-large" appointments submitted by the Mayor to the City Council for approval.
-The membership of the committee is as follows:
+Please visit our Boards And Commissions Page for more information.

 For more information, please contact Cornelius Hoss at email@example.com or (413) 499-9366.
 For more information on the Community Preservation Act, visit the Community Preservation Coalition website.

 A list of Year 3 projects which have advanced to the Funding phase can be found here.
 Presentations by the applicants are scheduled for March 16, March 19 and March 23, 2020.

 UPDATE: The presentations planned for March have been postponed indefinitely as a result of the COVID-19 pandemic.
 The Community Preservation Committee has scheduled a meeting on April 27, 2020 at 12:00 pm to discuss how it wishes to proceed with the review of applications.
 This meeting will be broadcast on PCTV.